High-Order Schemes for Hyperbolic Conservation Laws Using Young Measures: Abstract

 \section{Abstract}

 We develop high-order numerical schemes to solve random hyperbolic conservation laws using linear programming.
-The proposed schemes are high-order extensions of the existing first-order scheme introduced in [{\sc S. Chu, M. Herty, M. Luk\'a\v{c}ov\'a-Medvi{\softd}ov\'a, and Y. Zhou}, solving random hyperbolic conservation laws using linear programming], where a novel structure-preserving numerical method using a concept of generalized, measure-valued solutions to solve random hyperbolic systems of conservation laws is proposed, yielding a linear partial differential equation concerning the Young measure and allowing the computation of approximations based on linear programming problems.
+The proposed schemes are high-order extensions of the existing first-order scheme introduced in [{\sc S. Chu, M. Herty, M. Luk\'a\v{c}ov\'a-Medvi{\softd}ov\'a, and Y. Zhou}, SIAM J. Sci.
+Comput., 48 (2026)], where a novel structure-preserving numerical method using a concept of generalized, measure-valued solutions to solve random hyperbolic systems of conservation laws is proposed, yielding a linear partial differential equation concerning the Young measure and allowing the computation of approximations based on linear programming problems.
 The second-order extension is obtained using piecewise linear reconstructions of the one-sided point values of the unknowns.
 The fifth-order scheme is developed using the finite-difference alternative weighted essentially non-oscillatory (A-WENO) framework.
 These extensions significantly improve the resolution of discontinuities, as demonstrated by a series of numerical experiments on both random (Burgers equation, isentropic Euler equations) and deterministic (discontinuous flux, pressureless gas dynamics, Burgers equation with non-atomic support) hyperbolic conservation laws.

 {\bf Key words:} Nonlinear hyperbolic systems with uncertainty, random parameterized Young measures, linear programming problems, piecewise linear reconstructions, A-WENO schemes

 {\bf AMS subject classification:} 60C50, 60H35, 82C40, 35L65, 65M06, 65M08